|EN101 Epic into Novel - Honours Variants – EN2J4/EN3J4|

 One route is through a cosmopolitan study of the Epic Tradition (especially Homer and Virgil, read in translation).

-The second examines Medieval and Early Renaissance Literature, from Chaucer to early seventeenth-century poetry.
+The second examines Medieval to Renaissance English Literature, from Chaucer to early seventeenth-century poetry.

 The third, Modes of Reading, considers recent texts in light of approaches ranging from traditional questions of form and genre to current theoretical debates, such as those on writing and gender.